eigr/spawn/docs/projections.md

 ## Implementing Projection Actors

-After defining the Protobuf, implement the projection actor using the Spawn SDK.
+After defining the Protobuf, implement the projection actor using the Spawn Elixir SDK.
 For example:

 ```elixir
 defmodule MyAppxample.Actors.InventoryProjectionActor do